Mariner Wealth Advisors

 Mariner Wealth Advisors Background

 MWA was founded in 2006.
-It is wholly owned by Mariner Wealth Advisors, LLC, which in turn is wholly owned by 1248 Holdings, LLC.
-The Martin C. Bicknell Revocable Trust and GEI VIII MW Aggregator LLC control 1248 Holdings.
-Marty Bicknell, who serves as CEO and president of MWA, is the elected manager of 1248 Holdings.
-Cheryl Bicknell is chief operating officer of Mariner Wealth Advisors.
+It is wholly owned by Mariner Wealth Advisors, LLC, which in turn is owned by 1248 Holdings, LLC, the Martin C. Bicknell Revocable Trust, and firms connected to Leonard Green & Partners and NB Alternative Advisers.

 Mariner Wealth Advisors Client Types and Minimum Account Sizes